Faculty and Staff Referral Guide

 - Talk of suicide, either directly or indirectly, such as "I won’t be around to take that exam anyway" or "I'm not worried about not getting a job because I won’t need one"

-When in doubt about making a referral, please contact the Goodwin College therapist.
+When in doubt about making a referral, please contact Goodwin College Counseling Services.

 - The problem is beyond your expertise